-For starters, you can try re-enabling the Wi-Fi and see if it resolves the Wi-Fi network not showing up on Windows 10.
+For starters, you can try re-enabling the Wi-Fi and see if it resolves the Wi-Fi network not showing up on Windows 11 and 10.
 If the problem persists, try other workarounds stated below and resolve the issue in a couple of clicks.

 How Do I Fix Windows 10 Wi-Fi Not Showing Up Problem?
 (2023)